 What Sikkim has managed to achieve is an example not only other Indian states, but to other countries across the world.

-On to the recipe, which I have created in association with Suma Wholefoods Cooperative and the Suma Bloggers Network.
+On to the recipe, which I have created in association with Suma Wholefoods Cooperative.
 Under the terms of our arrangement, I select products from the Suma Wholefoods range which Suma provide free of charge.
 From these I create an original recipe which appears on the Suma website as as well here, on the Circus Gardener’s Kitchen.

 So here it is.